akshat-jjain/Google-Cloud-Traning/Set up and Configure a Cloud Environment in Google Cloud: Challenge Lab | logbook/README.md

 ## Task 8: Enable monitoring

-1. Go back to the Cloud Console, and navigate to Monitoring.
+1. Go back to the Cloud Console, and navigate to `Monitoring`.
-2. In the Monitoring console, click Uptime checks in the left pane.
+2. In the Monitoring console, click `Uptime checks` in the left pane.
-3. Click CREATE UPTIME CHECK.
+3. Click `CREATE UPTIME CHECK`.
 4. Configure using the following parameters:

 | Field         	| Value                   	|